Raxaul–Lokmanya Tilak Terminus Antyodaya Express

 Till 31 August 2019, it used to run as Jan Sadharan Express.
 After 1 September 2019, it was converted into Antyodaya Express with LHB rakes for more comfortable journey in an unreserved train.

 Coaches

 The 15267 / 68 Raxaul Junction–Lokmanya Tilak Terminus Antyodaya Express has 23 general unreserved & two SLR (seating with luggage rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15267 Raxaul Junction–Lokmanya Tilak Terminus Antyodaya Express covers the distance of 1928 km in 37 hours 10 mins (52 km/hr) & in 39 hours 50 mins as the 15268 Lokmanya Tilak Terminus–Raxaul Junction Antyodaya Express (48 km/hr).
+The 15267 Raxaul Junction–Lokmanya Tilak Terminus Antyodaya Express covers the distance of 1928 km in 37 hours 10 mins (52 km/h) and in 39 hours 50 mins as the 15268 Lokmanya Tilak Terminus–Raxaul Junction Antyodaya Express (48 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.